jdh4/job_defense_shield/docs/configuration.md

 email-domain-name: "@institution.edu"
 ```

-Usernames will be concatenated with the email domain to make email addresses.
+Usernames will be concatenated with the email domain to make user email addresses.

 Specify the `sender` and `reply-to` values for sending emails: